Berserk-Games/Tabletop-Simulator-API/docs/object.md

 		```

 This function is often used with [takeObject(...)](#takeobject) to remove objects from containers.

 ---

 ####getRotationValues()

-[<span class="ret tab"></span>](intro#types)&nbsp; Returns a Table of rotation values.
+[<span class="ret tab"></span>](intro#types)&nbsp;Returns a Table of rotation values.
 Rotation values are used to give value to different rotations (like dice) based on which side is pointed "up".
 It works by checking all of the rotation values assigned to an object and determining which one of them is closest to pointing up, and then displaying the value associated with that rotation.

 You can manually assign rotation values to objects using the Rotation Value Gizmo tool (in the left side Gizmo menu) or using [setRotationValues(...)](setrotationvalues).

 !!!info "Return Table"
 	The returned Table contains sub-Tables, each sub-Table containing these 2 key/value pairs.

 	* [<span class="tag var"></span>](intro#types) **value**: What value is associated with a given rotation.
 Often a String or Int.
-	* [<span class="tag vec"></span>](intro#vector) **rotation**: Rotation of the Object that best represents the given value pointing up.
+	* [<span class="tag vec"></span>](intro#vector)&nbsp;**rotation**: Rotation of the Object that best represents the given value pointing up.

 ``` Lua
 --Example returned Table for a coin